digital-asset/daml/docs/source/tools/export.rst

 ================

 Daml ledger exports may fail to reproduce the ledger state or transaction history if contracts are sensitive to ledger time.
-The current implementation does not attempt to reproduce the history faithfully with regard to ledger time.
-In future this will be implemented by optionally issuing ``setTime`` commands in the generated Daml script.
+You can enable the ``--set-time`` option to issue ``setTime`` commands in the generated Daml script.
 However, this is not supported by all ledgers.